tsunday/parametrik/README.md

 I decided to use dockerized setup for the project.
 It has separate development service configuration.
-For the needs of testing with the dockerized database I also prepared `test` service that uses the same object as a `web` API service.
+For the needs of testing with the dockerized database I also prepared `test` service that uses the same image as a `web` API service.
 I also considered database agnostic tests but in this case, much of the logic is handled by the database itself.

 To deal with geometric objects I decided to use PostGIS and configured it to work with Django